zachwitz/zachwitz.github.io/README.md

 - Read my writing [on this site][posts] or in the [Atom feed][atom].
 - Download [txtodo][txtodo-site] from [the App Store][txtodo-store] and read
 the [writeup][txtodo-article].
 - Take a look at the [source code for this site][site-src].
-It's all open source!
+It's allopen source!
 - Check out my text adventure, [One Angry Wizard][txt-adventure].